 BOO 6 still flies with a PerfectFlite altimeter and a newer Blue Tube bay.
 It is a 38mm minimum diameter rocket capable of being flown on a 1080ns case with a J570.
 It was the first completely re-useable e-bay design that I did.
 You can go ahead and mount the dual deploy electronics bay in any rocket with a 38mm body tube center.

 BOO, however, was pre-dated by a L3 rocket design that I did in 2002 where I had created a two piece 54mm e-bay in a 98mm airframe.
 The first section was removeable and has deployment posts on the bottom end only.
 The other end has connectors that plugged into mating connectors that are in the fixed section.
 The fixed section has indicator lights, batteries, arming switches, and the other set of deployment posts.
 The idea was to be able to re-use the expensive altimeter bay in other rockets.

 I have always experimented and tried to improve my skills when building & flying rockets.
 When the Slimline motor retainers came out (sold by Giant Leap Rocketry), I used them exclusively for motor and electronic bay retention.
 In the earlier days, Giant Leap also sold a small 38mm bay that had a Slimline clip ring on the top and mounted through the delay charge well hole on a standard forward motor closure.

 I designed a small module (quessing circa 2006) with a PerfectFlite MiniTimer3 powered by two 2032 coin cells .
 The four posts on top were connections to an electric match and a wire loop to turn the module on.
 I would turn the timer on, then "install" the motor at the launch pad.
 The timer was pre-set for whatever "motor ejection delay" I needed.
-It has served reliably for the past years.
+It served reliably for some years.

-With the advent of affordable 3d printing, I have spent the last three years developing and improving a series of components to allow for re-use, re-configuration, and reliablity.
+With the advent of affordable 3d printing, I have spent the last years developing and improving a series of components to allow for re-use, re-configuration, and reliablity.
 I hope you find components here that will enable you to take your rockets to a higher level.